-PATRICK R. LEMONS\\ AND JAMES S. SEDINGER
+PATRICK R. LEMONS AND JAMES S. SEDINGER

-Natural Resource and Environmental Sciences, University of Nevada, Reno, NV 89512, USA, lemonsp@unr.nevada.edu

-Sex ratio manipulation in birds is highly controversial.
+Natural Resource and Environmental Sciences, University of Nevada, Reno, NV 89512, USA, lemonsp@unr.nevada.edu ex ratio manipulation in birds is highly controversial.
 One example of this debate occurred in studies of geese.
-Two factors that may have influenced conclusions of whether sex ratio manipulation occurred within geese were comparisons of primary and secondary sex ratios as well as comparisons within and across individuals.
+Two factors that may have influenced conclusions of whether sex ratio manipulation occurred within and across individuals.
 Combining these factors may have lead to confusion when addressing hypotheses associated with sex ratio manipulation.
 In order to address this debate we examined whether primary sex ratio manipulation occurred within individual black brant (Branta bernicla nigricans).
 Microsatellite analysis was used to determine primary sex ratio within clutches of black brant from 1996-1997 and 2002-2004.
 The Trivers-Willard hypothesis states that high quality parents will manipulate the sex ratio of their offspring to favor the sex with the greatest variation in reproductive output.
 Within black brant, juvenile males appear to have lower survival and recruitment than females and consequently are the more variable sex.
 Therefore we expected that high quality mothers would produce more males than low quality mothers.